TrevorReedy/GO_Board_Game_Java/docs/README.md

 │   │   │   └── pieces.java      # Represents individual pieces on the board
 │   │   └── move.java            # Handles move logic and properties
 │   │
-├── assets/
-│   └── images/                  # (Optional) Any images or sprites used for UI │
+│
 ├── docs/
 │   └── README.md                # Documentation and instructions for the game
-│
-├── lib/                         # Any external libraries (if needed) │
-├── build/                       # Compiled classes and build files

 </code></pre>